Tears of a Clown: Michael Barrymore’s Trial By Media

 He comes up with a paradoxical and possibly self-deluding reply.
 “You ask yourself, do I need all this?
 But thing is, what they’ve done this time in being relentless is they’ve allowed me to get well.
 Because what used to happen before was I’d go straight into rehab then come back out, go straight into a studio and be ill again.
 But this time that hasn’t happened, so I’ve had a chance to get well properly this time.”

 Oddly, for all the accusations of self-pity, Barrymore hasn’t played his main victim card.
 He has not cried “homophobia”.
 Several times in the course of this interview I’ve given him the opportunity to mention it, but he hasn’t taken the bait.
 Perhaps it’s down to his wish to reclaim his stake as a mainstream entertainer; perhaps it’s down to pride.
-Whatever, it’s clear that the way the press played the Lubbock story was in large part, a delayed but apparently highly satisfying backlash for his coming out several years ago (a move which, if nothing else, deprived the gentlemen of the press of one of their favourite sports: bullying the closetted gay celeb).
+Whatever, it’s clear that the way the press played the Lubbock story was in large part, a delayed but apparently highly satisfying backlash for his coming out several years ago (a move which, if nothing else, deprived the gentlemen of the press of one of their favourite sports: bullying the closeted gay celeb).

-Barrymore, whose act and popularity depended on crossing boundaries of taste, class and genre (and sexuality), grabbing and manhandling members of the audience, male and female, was cast as the predatory gay rapist of the public’s nightmares, and his deceased guest as an awful example of what happens when a homosexual manages to get between a straight-man’s back and the wall.
 This, against the evidence of the case and also, ironically, despite the fact that penetrative sex, according to Barrymore, ‘is not my bag’.
 As Dr Freud pointed out, we like to laugh at what we fear, and by the same token we also fear what we laugh at.
 One irresistible idea can lead to another.
 In the same way that laughter provides a socially acceptable way for people to vent their anxieties, the Barrymore-Lubbock affair provided an acceptable route for the media and the public to ‘out’ pent-up fears about male homosexuality, that ‘gay-tolerant’ contemporary Britain otherwise might feel slightly embarrassed about.

 He may not quite realise it, he may not want to realise it, but Barrymore, the nation’s most popular, most ‘loved’ funny man, has just been starring in his latest, biggest, if possibly final, hit show.
 The currently ongoing police investigation at Harlow General Hospital may or may not show conclusively that the injuries to Lubbock’s anus occurred after he arrived there.
 But whatever the outcome, it will most likely prove difficult for Barrymore to rehabilitate himself — after all, his ‘crimes’ were committed in the minds of the great British public, and they will be unlikely to fully forgive themselves such thoughts, or him for provoking them.

 The writing was on the toilet wall as long ago as 1995.
-After he had outed himself, the front page of the new, ‘gay-tolerant’ Sun joked, “WERE RIGHT BEHIND YOU MICHAELBUT NOT TOO CLOSE!’
-In fact, they were there all along — and much too close.
+After he had outed himself, the front page of the new, ‘gay-tolerant’ Sun joked, “WE’RE RIGHT BEHIND YOU MICHAEL – BUT NOT TOO CLOSE!’
+In fact, they were there all along – and much too close.
 Just waiting for Barrymore to drop the ball.

 Independent on Sunday, 02/03/2003

-POSTSCRIPT 3/10/2006
+UPDATE 3/10/2006

-• A month after this piece appeared Essex Police concluded their (reluctant) investigation into whether the injuries to Stuart Lubbock occurred at Harlow General Hospital or not by saying: ” We are as satisfied as we can be that the injuries did not occur at Princess Alexandra Hospital.’
+- A month after this piece appeared Essex Police concluded their (reluctant) investigation into whether the injuries to Stuart Lubbock occurred at Harlow General Hospital or not by saying: ” We are as satisfied as we can be that the injuries did not occur at Princess Alexandra Hospital.’

-• Whilst Barrymore was in the BB house Stuart Lubbock’s father, Terry, Barrymore’s nemesis appeared almost daily in the papers denouncing him and tried to obtain permission to bring a private prosecution against Barrymore relating to the death of his son (it was eventually thrown out of court for lack of evidence).
+- Whilst Barrymore was in the BB house Stuart Lubbock’s father, Terry, Barrymore’s nemesis, appeared almost daily in the papers denouncing him and tried to obtain permission to bring a private prosecution against Barrymore relating to the death of his son (it was eventually thrown out of court for lack of evidence).
 Shortly after Barrymore left the house in triumph Terry finally agreed to meet him and told him ‘I don’t blame you, Michael’ (according to The Sun’s front page headline).
-Though he later retracted this.
+Though he later apparently retracted this.
 And then un-retracted it.
 Now he has reportedly penned a book with well-known homophobe Anthony Bennett called ‘Not Awight: Getting Away With Murder’ due for publication later this month and is picketing Barrymore’s book-signings calling him a ‘liar’ and condemning him for ‘making money off the back of Stuart’s death, how low can you go?’.

-• Essex Police investigated but declined to charge one of the witnesses from the fateful party for perjury, following her retraction of her sworn statement that Barrymore had rubbed cocaine on Stuart Lubbock’s gums that night.
-She made this retraction when faced with a lie-detector test organised by Barrymore’s new ally — and long-term abusive co-dependent in this celebrity marriage from Hell — The Sun.
+- Essex Police investigated but declined to charge one of the witnesses from the fateful party for perjury, following her retraction of her sworn statement that Barrymore had rubbed cocaine on Stuart Lubbock’s gums that night.
+She made this retraction when faced with a lie-detector test organised by Barrymore’s new ally – and long-term abusive co-dependent in this celebrity marriage from Hell – The Sun.